project-oak/transparent-release/README.md

 In this phase, a trusted builder, for instance
 [the container-based SLSA3 builder workflow](https://github.com/slsa-framework/slsa-github-generator/blob/f14d71f7a0f58a45b6105c0b6d97c414328ceda0/internal/builders/docker/README.md),
-from the SLSA Framework, builds a binary and a corresponding SLSA v1.0 provenance statement.
+from the SLSA Framework, builds a binary and generates a SLSA v1.0 provenance statement for it.
 The trusted builder also signs the generated provenance statement.
 A provenance statement is another type of metadata about a binary that describes how and from which sources the binary was generated.
 Both the SLSA provenance statements, and our endorsement statements are customizations of the